Non-isometric codes for the black hole interior from fundamental and effective dynamics: The ``backwards-forwards'' holographic map

-The steps performed above to relate the backwards-forwards map to the post-selection map were only possible because we knew that the inputs came from a valid black hole state in the effective description.
-Had this not been the case and we applied the backwards-forwards map to any generic state, the post-selection $\langle \text{MAX}|_{r,R_\text{out}}$ in Fig.~\ref{fig:V_NEW} would not succeed with probability 1, and replacing the projector $|\text{MAX}\rangle \langle \text{MAX}|_{r,R_\text{out}}$ with the identity in step (2) would not be possible.
+The steps performed above to relate the backwards-forwards map to the post-selection map were only possible because we knew that the inputs came from a valid black hole state in the effective description -- one that formed dynamically from non-singular matter falling into the black hole.
+Had this not been the case and we applied the backwards-forwards map to any generic state in the effective description, the post-selection $\langle \text{MAX}|_{r,R_\text{out}}$ in figure~\ref{fig:V_NEW} would not succeed with probability 1, and replacing the projector $|\text{MAX}\rangle \langle \text{MAX}|_{r,R_\text{out}}$ with the identity in step (2) would not be possible.
 In other words, the backwards-forwards map by itself is not unitary -- it will not preserve all inner products when acting on generic states.
 However, the backwards-forwards holographic map appears to be unitary when acting only on valid black hole states in the sense that it preserves the inner products of these states.